-No. 109, "Accounting for Income Taxes," and it seeks to reduce the diversity in practice associated with certain aspects of measurement and recognition in accounting for income taxes.
+In June 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
+FIN 48 is an interpretation of SFAS No. 109, "Accounting for Income Taxes," and it seeks to reduce the diversity in practice associated with certain aspects of measurement and recognition in accounting for income taxes.
 In addition, FIN 48 requires expanded disclosure with respect to the uncertainty in income taxes.
-FIN 48 will be effective for the Company beginning January 1, 2007.
-The Company is currently evaluating the impact, if any, that FIN 48 will have on the financial statements.
+We adopted FIN 48 on January 1, 2007.
+The adoption of FIN 48 did not have a material impact on our results of operations.
+See Note 10 "Income Taxes."